maptimedet/intro-web-mapping/README.md

 ```

 ## Style the GeoJSON
-- Create an object with some styling options:
+- Create an object with some styling options.
+This will need to be before obtaining and displaying GeoJSON data:

 ```html
 var parkStyle = {